dilipgowdaan/SolarEnerlytics/README.md

 Developed and maintained by the Solar Enerlytics Team.

-All rights reserved.
+All rights reserved © 2026 Solar Enerlytics.
 This project is intended for academic and educational purposes only.